-Your system has installer-programmed time delays, known as exit delay and entry delay.
-Whenever you arm your system, exit delay gives you time to leave through the designated exit door without setting off an alarm.
-Exit delay begins immediately after entering any arming command, and applies to all modes of arming protection.
+Whenever you arm your system (Away, Stay, Instant, or Maximum), an exit delay gives you time to leave through the designated exit door without setting off an alarm.

+NOTE: Exit delay begins immediately after entering any arming command, and applies to all modes of arming protection.
 If programmed, a slow beeping will sound throughout the exit delay period.

+Entry Delay

-Entry Delay gives you time to disarm the system when you reenter through the designated entrance door.
-But the system must be disarmed before the entry delay period ends, or an alarm will occur.
-The keypad will beep during the entry delay period, reminding you to disarm the system.
-You can also arm the system with no entry delay at all by using either INSTANT or MAXIMUM arming modes.
+An entry delay gives you time to disarm the system when you reenter through the designated entrance door.

+- The system must be disarmed before the entry delay period ends, or an alarm will occur. - The keypad will beep during the entry delay period, reminding you to disarm the system. - You can also arm the system with no entry delay at all by using either INSTANT or MAXIMUM arming modes.
 These modes provide greater security while on the premises or while away for extended periods of time.
 See your installer for your delay times.